 Students enrolled in the Teacher Education Program will have their work reviewed each semester by a department committee to determine progress and professional development for certification.
-Students must achieve a 3.0 overall GPA and successful completion of Praxis 1 before they are permitted to do student teaching.
+Students must achieve a 3.0 overall GPA and successful completion of PAPA tests (or satisfaction of the SAT Act exemption) before they are permitted to do student teaching.
 Students who do not achieve the required cumulative average by spring semester senior year will not be allowed to continue in the education major.